pbobbitt/IT-Support-Lab-Series/README.md

 ## Real-World Scenarios Simulated

 - User unable to log in due to account lockout
-- Incorrect group permissions preventing file access
+- Incorrect group permissions are preventing file access
-- DNS misconfiguration causing network connectivity issues
+- DNS misconfiguration is causing network connectivity issues
 - Group Policy not applying as expected
 - Domain trust and authentication troubleshooting